Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Tractable Reformulation of the DR-MPC Problem

 Using these samples, the CVaR term in~\eqref{eqn:drmpc_1_cvar} is approximated via its sample-average representation

-The resulting formulation replaces the infinite-dimensional DR-CC with a finite collection of constraints based on sampled nominal realizations of the system and environment states.
-As the number of samples $N$ increases, the sample-average approximation converges to the true CVaR constraint.\footnote{For several commonly used environment geometries, the distance $d_{\mathcal Y}((x,z),\mathcal C)$ admits closed-form expressions that yield tractable constraints.
-In particular, circular and polytopic unsafe sets lead to efficiently computable formulations.
-These cases are summarized in Appendix~\ref{app:obstacles}.} The resulting \frameworkname \ framework is summarized in \Cref{alg:dr_l1}.
+The resulting formulation replaces the infinite-dimensional DR-CC with a finite set of constraints based on sampled nominal realizations of the environment states.
+As the number of samples $N$ increases, the sample-average approximation converges to the true CVaR constraint.\footnote{For several common environmental geometries, the distance $d_{\mathcal Y}((x,z),\mathcal C)$ admits closed-form expressions, yielding tractable constraints.
+In particular, circular and polytopic unsafe sets lead to efficiently computable formulations; see Appendix~\ref{app:obstacles}.} The resulting \frameworkname \ framework is summarized in \Cref{alg:dr_l1}.

-The resulting sample-based DR-MPC problem, together with the low-level $\mathcal{L}_1$-adaptive tracking controller, is summarized in \Cref{alg:dr_l1}.